SamNibouche/Canavalia/readme.md

 Raw data are available at [DOI:10.18167/DVN1/NVW8ZV](http://dx.doi.org/10.18167/DVN1/NVW8ZV)
 ### Code
 Use 'SAS code for Analysis of FTI and manual weeding.md' for analysis of Treatment Frequency Index and number of manual weeding data with SAS.<br />
+Use 'SAS code for global ground cover analysis.md' for analysis of weed ground cover on the inter-row